lsst/LDM-230/index.rst

 tasks for the exposures that overlap the patch.
 These tasks warp the calibrated exposure to the patch frame using the astrometric models from global astrometric calibration and then generate all coadds (deep, short-period, best seeing, :term:`PSF`-matched, and template) from the warped exposures.
 All coadd patches (except the templates) have detection and measurement performed.
-The CoaddSource datasets, including footprints, the deep coadd images, and the template images are retained in DRP scratch space.
+The ``CoaddSource`` datasets, including footprints, the deep coadd images, and the template images are retained in :term:`DRP` scratch space.

 Another group of tasks is issued for each sky tile, again one per visit, depending on the coadd tasks for the coadd patches covered by that visit.
-These difference imaging tasks use the calibrated exposure for the visit and the template images for the coadd patches to do image differencing and DiaSource detection and measurement.
-Each DiaSource is matched against known :term:`SSObject`\s.
-The DiaSource datasets and difference images are retained in DRP scratch space.
+These difference imaging tasks use the calibrated exposure for the visit and the template images for the coadd patches to do image differencing and :term:`DiaSource` detection and measurement.
+Each :term:`DiaSource` is matched against known :term:`SSObject`\s.
+The :term:`DiaSource` datasets and difference images are retained in :term:`DRP` scratch space.

-A group of tasks, one per coadd patch, is used to spatially associate DiaSources into DiaObjects.
+A group of tasks, one per coadd patch, is used to spatially associate :term:`DiaSource`\s into :term:`DiaObject`\s.

-Another group of tasks is executed to perform :term:`MOPS` on all DiaObjects that have only one associated DiaSource. :term:`MOPS` is expected to use a different data partitioning than the coadd patches.
+Another group of tasks is executed to perform :term:`MOPS` on all :term:`DiaObject`\s that have only one associated :term:`DiaSource`.
-The result of :term:`MOPS` is an updated list of :term:`SSObject` orbits and a list of DiaObjects/DiaSources that were successfully linked.
+:term:`MOPS` is expected to use a different data partitioning than the coadd patches.
+The result of :term:`MOPS` is an updated list of :term:`SSObject` orbits and a list of :term:`DiaObject`\s/:term:`DiaSource`\s that were successfully linked.

-The remaining unlinked DiaObjects (both single-DiaSource and multiple-DiaSource) are loaded into the DRP temporary database.
+The remaining unlinked :term:`DiaObject`\s (both single-:term:`DiaSource` and multiple-:term:`DiaSource`) are loaded into the :term:`DRP` temporary database.

-A group of tasks, one per visit, is used to do forced photometry on difference images at the positions of the DiaObjects in the database, resulting in DiaForcedSources.
-The difference images are then removed from the DRP scratch space.
+A group of tasks, one per visit, is used to do forced photometry on difference images at the positions of the :term:`DiaObject`\s in the database, resulting in ``DiaForcedSources``.
+The difference images are then removed from the :term:`DRP` scratch space.

+:term:`DiaObject`\s, :term:`DiaSource`\s, ``DiaForcedSource``\s, and
-DiaObjects, DiaSources, DiaForcedSources, and :term:`SSObject`\s can be ingested into the nascent Level 2 database.
+:term:`SSObject`\s can be ingested into the nascent Level 2 database.

-Finally, a group of tasks is executed, one per coadd patch, to associate and deblend CoaddSources, Sources, and DiaObjects into Objects and then perform MultiFit object characterization and forced photometry using the calibrated exposures overlapping the patch, generating Object measurements and ForcedSources.
+Finally, a group of tasks is executed, one per coadd patch, to associate and deblend ``CoaddSource``\s, ``Source``\s, and ``DiaObject``\s into ``Objects`` and then perform MultiFit object characterization and forced photometry using the calibrated exposures overlapping the patch, generating ``Object`` measurements and ``ForcedSource``\s.

-Objects and ForcedSources are ingested into the Level 2 database at this point.
+``Object``\s and ``ForcedSource``\s are ingested into the Level 2
+database at this point.

 The Level 2 catalogs are ingested into a temporary Level 2 database at the Archive Center as portions are generated as described above, and the metadata for the Level 2 image products is also ingested into the database.

-SDQA is performed continuously at each step as the Level 2 data products are generated, with the resulting metrics ingested into the Level 2 database.
-Metrics from SDQA may be used in succeeding steps (e.g. to avoid low-quality images during coaddition).
-Additional SDQA (automated and manual) is performed after the data products are complete.
+:term:`SDQA` is performed continuously at each step as the Level 2 data products are generated, with the resulting metrics ingested into the Level 2 database.
+Metrics from :term:`SDQA` may be used in succeeding steps (e.g. to avoid low-quality images during coaddition).
+Additional :term:`SDQA` (automated and manual) is performed after the data products are complete.

-The Level 2 data products are sent to the Chilean DAC and installed there.
-They are copied from Data Release Production scratch space and the Data Release Production database to the US DAC.
+The Level 2 data products are sent to the Chilean :term:`DAC` and installed there.
+They are copied from Data Release Production scratch space and the Data Release Production database to the US :term:`DAC`.

-The Level 2 database and images are then released simultaneously at the US and Chilean DACs.
+The Level 2 database and images are then released simultaneously at the US and Chilean :term:`DAC`\s.

 .. _drp-parallelization: